saivamshimuriki/realtor-platform-saivamshim-backend/README.md

 }
 ```

-Use this token in your requests as:
+Use this token for secured requests:
 ```
 Authorization: Bearer <token>
 ```